Last updated 15-May-2022

 When you own a Tesla, it's in part a lifestyle choice.
 The way you fuel the car is so different that you can not just expect to buy a car and follow the same routine you previously have.
 Even if you charge up overnight, you need to remember to charge, and there will be days when you can't.
-Long journeys also need planning, and given the longest range is now 400 miles or more, the working range is somewhat lower as we explain below.
-That means any return journey more than 130 miles from home, and realistically anything over 100 miles will need a top up.
+Long journeys also need planning, and although the longest range is now 400 miles or more, the working range is somewhat lower as we explain below.
+That means any return journey more than 140 miles from home will need a top up along the way.
 But don't be put off, just do some homework and you can nearly always manage the situation with very little alteration to your plans.

 Tesla, like all motor manufacturers, have to publish consumption figures/range based on a usage pattern determined by a standard called the WLTP and in the US called EPA.
 These testing standards typically overstate the consumption figures except in perfect conditions, although they are better than they were under the older standard, the NEDC, which is used in some older Tesla's.
 When it comes to EV's including Tesla's, the efficiency of the car will reduce with speed, and anything over 60mph/100km/h will start to reduce range noticeably.
 Range will also reduce due to the weather, especially rain and temperatures at or below 10C / 50F.
 In winter the range can reduce by up to 30%.

 It's also worth restating that other than cars with the LFP batteries (Model 3 RWD), it's not advisable to charge to 100% regularly and a 90% upper charge limit is recommended.
 Planning to arrive at your destination with zero range left is a game of chance so you'd probably want to arrive with say 10% left bringing the working range down to an effective 80% of your potential maximum.